impleum/BreezeProject/Breeze.BreezeServer/readme.md

-# Stratis Masternodes Beta Mainnet Release
+# Impleum Masternodes alpha Testnet Release

-This readme contains infomation for setting up a Stratis Masternode.
+This readme contains infomation for setting up a Impleum Masternode.
 The technology solves the problem of providing useful services on the network where MasterNodes host and advertise their services on the blockchain while client applications use the blockchain to discover and connect to those services.

 This delivers a robust. trustless, decentralized advertisement and discovery mechanism that is resistant to manipulation or censorship.
-Our first such service, the Breeze Privacy Protocol, is available as a MasterNode service today with more exciting MasterNode services coming soon.
+Our first such service, the Impleum Privacy Protocol, is available as a MasterNode service today with more exciting MasterNode services coming soon.

 The Masternode is configured to host for our implementation of [TumbleBit](http://tumblebit.cash) in .NET Core.
 It is an trustless bitcoin-compatible anonymous payments protocol.

-## Masternodes Beta Release
+## Masternodes alpha Release
 This release includes the following:

 ###### Node Advertisment Protocol

-  A high level overview of the protocol *operations* performed by each Breeze TumbleBit Server is as follows:
+  A high level overview of the protocol *operations* performed by each Impleum TumbleBit Server is as follows:
-  1. The node operator starts up the BreezeServer software.
+  1. The node operator starts up the PrivacyServer software.
-  2. The node checks to see if it has already registered itself on the Stratis blockchain.
+  2. The node checks to see if it has already registered itself on the Impleum blockchain.
   3. If it has registered, the tumbler service is initialized as normal.
   4. If the node has not yet registered, or if its configuration has changed, the registration transaction updates and it broadcasts again.
-  5. Once registered the service is ready for connections from BreezeClients such as BreezeWallet.
+  5. Once registered the service is ready for connections from PrivacyClients such as PrivacyWallet.

 ###### Registration Transaction

-  The registration transaction is a specially-formatted transaction broadcast by the Breeze Server to the Stratis network.
-In this release, the registration transactions are broadcast to the main Stratis blockchain.
+  The registration transaction is a specially-formatted transaction broadcast by the Privacy Server to the Impleum network.
+In this release, the registration transactions are broadcast to the TestNet Impleum blockchain.

 ###### Security Features

   The registration transaction carries the following information:
-  1. The IP address of the Breeze Server
+  1. The IP address of the Privact Server
   2. (Currently optional) TOR address of the server
   3. The port that wallets should use to connect.
   4. All the information is signed by the tumbler’s private keys.
-This means that the signatures can be validated by a Breeze wallet when it connects to the Breeze Server.
-The registration protocol will greatly benefit from widespread testing by the Stratis community.
+This means that the signatures can be validated by a Privacy wallet when it connects to the Privacy Server.
+The registration protocol will greatly benefit from widespread testing by the Impleum community.

 As this is alpha software, the tumbler is currently configured to only operate on the Bitcoin testnet.
 This is to prevent loss of funds in the event of errors.
 Once the tumbler is sufficiently stable, a Bitcoin mainnet version will be released.

 ###### Collateral Requirement

-After the server starts up & the registration is performed, you will need to move STRAT into the address specified in the breeze.conf file `tumbler.ecdsakeyaddress` field (see below).
+After the server starts up & the registration is performed, you will need to move TIMPL into the address specified in the breeze.conf file `tumbler.ecdsakeyaddress` field (see below).
 This must be performed within X blocks after the registration transaction is broadcast (where X may vary from time to time).

 ## How to Run